allenai/natural-instructions/tasks/README.md

 `task274_overruling_classification`	| Given a sentence, classify it into overruling or non-overruling| Classification `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
+`task364_regard_social_impact_classification` | Given a sentence about a person, decide what is the impact of that sentence on the society's perception of that person. | Classification